 - In a heavy skillet, combine brown sugar, water, butter, and salt.
 Simmer over low heat for 5 minutes.

 - Add the sliced sweet potatoes to the brown sugar mixture.
-Simmer for 10 minutes, turning frequently to keep them from scorching.
+Simmer for 10 minutes, or until well glazed, turning frequently to keep them from scorching.

 - Add 1/2 cup of toasted pecan halves.

-- Replace the water with apple cider or apple juice.
+- Replace the 1/3 cup of water with apple cider or apple juice.

-- Replace the water with orange juice and add orange zest, if desired.
+- Replace the 1/3 cup of water with orange juice and add some fresh orange zest, if desired.

 - Add 1/2 teaspoon to 1 teaspoon of cinnamon, or simmer the sweet potatoes with a cinnamon stick.

-- Margarine may be used instead of butter.
+- Margarine or bacon drippings may be used instead of butter.